uio-carpentry/organisational/meetings/240821_board-meeting.md

 ### 1. Code Refinery Workshop

-FB Proposed to create ties with Code Refinery group and volunteered to help with workshops.
+FB Proposed to create ties with the CodeRefinery group and volunteered to help with workshops.

+The workshops include the following topics:
+* how to work with code in research;
+* version control;
-The workshops include the topics: how to work with code in research, version control, writing good code for maintaining data.
-It is 6 half days in September from 9:00 to 13:00 each day.
+* writing good code for maintaining data.

+It is 6 half days in September from 9:00 to 13:00 each day ([link](https://coderefinery.github.io/2024-09-10-workshop/)).

 MG mentioned Carpentries at UiO has previously had ties with Code Refinery.

-DT Suggested we need for 1-2 people to assist.
+DT Suggested we need 1-2 people to assist.
 Particularly to help coordinate for logistics (e.g., room, water).

-EP Emphasised on booking rooms due to high demand.
+EP Emphasised booking rooms due to high demand.

 DT Suggested to temporarily block rooms on Monday, Wednesday, and Friday for the semester.
 Then to make rooms available 3 weeks before for others.

-EP Volunteered to coordinate the call for instructors.
+EP Volunteered to coordinate the call for instructors and the general organisation of the event (see https://github.com/uio-carpentry/organisational/issues/113)

 ### 2. Python Workshop Modifications

 FB Discussed the need to modify the Python workshop due to potential upcoming changes in the course from Carpentries.
-We need to ensure participants can install necessary programs inspite of the lack of admin access.
+We need to ensure participants can install necessary programs despite the lack of admin access.

 ### 3. Yearly plan